Free-range vs run: default to supervised free-range for most backyards

 What predators are most dangerous to free-range chickens?

 Daytime threats: hawks (Cooper's, red-tailed especially), neighbor's dogs, off-leash domestic dogs, occasionally bobcats, and free-roaming cats (mostly threat to bantams and chicks).
 Twilight threats: foxes, coyotes, owls.
 Each region has its own predator profile β coastal areas add raccoons; rural Southeast adds rat snakes; mountain/forest edge adds bobcats.
 Identify your local predator pressure before deciding to free-range.
-The annual predator-take rate for free-range backyard flocks varies widely β 5β25% per year is common.
+Annual losses to predators are a real and recurring cost of free-range keeping; rates vary widely by region, season, and flock visibility, and aren't published as a single authoritative figure.

 How big a yard do you need for free-range chickens?